Police Misconduct

 What Is Police Misconduct?

 Police misconduct is a broad term that covers any situation where a law enforcement officer uses their authority in a way that violates a person’s constitutional rights.
-It’s not just about physical force — misconduct includes illegal searches, arrests made without probable cause, racial profiling, coercion, and retaliation against people who exercise their legal rights.
+It’s not just about physical force — misconduct includes illegal searches, arrests made without probable cause, racial and religious profiling, coercion, and retaliation against people who exercise their legal rights.

 The primary legal vehicle for these claims is 42 U.S.C. § 1983, the federal civil rights statute that allows individuals to sue government officials — including police officers — when those officials deprive them of constitutional protections.
 To have a valid claim, two things must be true: the officer was acting under the authority of their badge, and their conduct violated a right protected by the U.S. Constitution.

-Common Examples of Police Misconduct in New York
+Common Examples of Police Misconduct

 Not every difficult interaction with police rises to the level of a legal claim.
 But these situations frequently do: